Ink cartridge cannot be recognised

 version 6.10 or higher (eg 6.12).
 The version # is printed on some chips, but not

-is a good chance driver update is the cause of the loss of recognition.
-If the chips are higher value
+is a fair chance that a new driver or update is the cause of the loss of

 How to fix